Update on the Lovett brothers

 The Lovett family posing against a wall in their school uniforms before their first day of school for the year.

-2020 vs 2021: Declan and Connor ready for their first day back at school with their little sister Evie-Lee.
-Look at how they’ve all grown in a year!
+Declan and Connor ready for their first day back at school with their sister Evie-lee.

 “Declan is excited to be back at school, but Connor is a bit anxious,” Kiera said.